sLandserve/landscape_simulation/workflow.md

 ![](workflow_files/figure-html/plot_ls-1.png)<!-- -->

-# Distance and attribute tables
+# Network, distance and attribute tables

 Next step is to create the distance matrix, and table which includes `ID`, `patch_code` (0 = neutral, 1 = supply, 2 = demand, 3 = supply/demand), `patch_area` for each simulated landscape.
 We will also include the parameters used to generate the landscape on the attribute table, for ease of analysis.

+Here we also create a discrete social-ecological network based on the distance thresholds between supply-supply nodes (ecological-ecological links) and supply-demand links (social-ecological links).
+For this we need to define whether ecological-ecological links exist, and the distance thresholds for each type of link, as follows:

+- `ee_link`: TRUE/FALSE indicating presence or absence of ecological-ecological links
+- `ee_threshold`: distance threshold for ecological-ecological links
+- `se_threshold`: distance threshold for social-ecological links

+This is where we also generate network format for fanmod.
 For the fanmod file outputs, there are 4 columns (as per the expected fanmod input for coloured vertices): int1 = id of node one, int2 = id of node two, int3 = type of node one, int4 = type of node two.
-At the moment, we assume that two nodes are linked if the distance between patches is less than the median distance between patches in that network.
-We also assume bidirectionality.
-Both of these need refining based on the service typology.

-# ES benefit from equations
+# ES benefit calculation

+Next step is to generate the benefits based on the distance type node type metric.
+Note here that at present we discretise the network based on a distance threshold for the social-ecological and ecological-ecological links and then calculate the benefit based on this network